 I love to share my work and my knowledge!
 I love learning from my readers too, whether they are preschoolers or octagenarians.
 I have presented at more than 400 schools around the country.
 I have books and book programs for all ages, and will tailor my talks to your needs.
 Here is a basic outline of my hour-long book programs:

-Show with slides and hands-on materials (Hmong pa'ndau, Vietnamese embroideries) the inspiration for that book.
+Show with Power Point slides and hands-on materials (ex.
+Hmong pa'ndau, Vietnamese embroideries) the inspiration for that book.
 I may touch briefly on other sources of inspiration, such as another book or poem or a cultural artifact.
 My slides include multicultural information, scenes of foreign settings and characters, original art in sketch, dummy and or finished pieces.

-I do a dramatic reading of the book (or excerpt in the case of my novel).
+I do a dramatic reading of the book (or excerpt in the case of my novels).
 I often show the artwork on slides as I read.